 Incoming donations and sponsor support for Adventure Team Challenge primarily covers the event costs.
 This includes providing transportation, lodging and meals for our participating athletes, as well as permitting and reservation fees.
 If there are funds remaining following paying of all event expenses, these are applied to upcoming inclusive World T.E.A.M. events nationally.

 World T.E.A.M. is a federally-recognized 501(c)3 not-for-profit entity based in Holbrook, New York and incorporated in North Carolina.
-Detailed financial information about the organization, including IRS Form 990s for most years dating back to 1994, complete financial statements from 2010-2015, and annual reviews can be found on our organization’s financial page.
-Since we are a small organization with only a few staff members, in 2017, about 89 cents of every incoming dollar went directly toward supporting our sporting events and our participating athletes.
+Detailed financial information about the organization, including IRS Form 990s for most years dating back to 1994, and annual reviews can be found on our organization’s financial page.
+Since we are a small organization with only a few staff members, in 2017, about 89 cents of every incoming dollar went directly toward supporting our sporting programs and our participating athletes.

 Adventure Team Challenge Colorado 2019